Your Family's Passport to Financial Security

 COVERAGE EFFECTIVE DATE

-You and your dependent children will become insured on the date specified by New York Life Insurance Company provided the initial premium contribution is paid when due and satisfactory evidence of insurability has been submitted.
-You and your spouse (if proposed for coverege) must be performing the normal activities of a person in good health of like age (the normal activities requirement does not apply to Dependent Life insurance on an eligible child).
+You and your dependent children will become insured on the date specified by New York Life Insurance Company provided the initial premium contribution has been paid and satisfactory evidence of insurability has been submitted.
+You and your spouse (if proposed for coverage) must be performing the normal activities of a person in good health of like age (the normal activities requirement does not apply to Dependent Life insurance on an eligible child).
 If you are not performing the normal activities of a person in good health of like age on the date insurance would otherwise take effect, coverage will become effective on the date you are performing such normal activities provided such date is within three months of the date insurance would have otherwise taken effect and you are still eligible for the insurance.
 Payment of a premium contribution for insurance does not mean there is any coverage in force before the effective date as specified by New York Life Insurance Company.

 COVERAGE END DATE